FreeLesDogs/Stream/README.md

-## Welcome to GitHub Pages
+## Welcome to Stream

-You can use the [editor on GitHub](https://github.com/FreeLesDogs/site/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Bienvenue sur [Stream](https://FreeLesDogs/Stream/):votre fournisseur de liens pour les matchs Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown